Quantum scale estimation: Discussion

-\subsection{The meaning of the operator $\mathcal{S}$}
+\subsection{The meaning of the operator $\mathcal{S}_{\boldsymbol{y}}$}

-We have seen that, in quantum scale estimation, the operator $\mathcal{S}$ is the key to find both the optimal quantum strategy and the associated minimum uncertainty.
+We have seen that, in quantum scale estimation, the operator $\mathcal{S}_{\boldsymbol{y}}$ is the key to find both the optimal quantum strategy and the associated minimum uncertainty.
 It is thus desirable to identify its physical meaning.
-Motivated by the exponential map in Eq.~\eqref{eq:opt-est-final}, which connect the eigenvalues $\lbrace s \rbrace$ of $\mathcal{S}$ with the optimal estimates for $\Theta$, consider the related construction